Anya Palmer: Career

+Called to the Bar in 1999.
+Alumna of University of East London (1989) and London Guildhall University (1997).

 Palmer worked for Stonewall, on high-profile test cases to establish equal rights for lesbians and gay men.

 She acted for Maya Forstater in Forstater vs Centre for Global Development, a case which won discrimination protections for those who hold gender critical feminist beliefs.
+This established that a person holding gender critical beliefs can not be discriminated against for just holding such beliefs.

-Palmer acted for NHS whistleblower Sonia Appleby in her successful claim against the Tavistock clinic.
+Palmer acted for NHS whistleblower Sonia Appleby in her claim against the Tavistock clinic.
+Appleby reported concerns about practice at the Gender Identity Development Service (GIDS), a specialist service for children.
+The employment Tribunal awarded Appleby £20,000 in damagaes.

-Palmer is a trustee of Sex Matters, an advocacy organisation.
+Palmer is a trustee of Sex Matters, a charity that campaigns for clarity on sex in law and policy.

+Writing

 As a legal scholar she writes about issues which impact employers in relation to the 2010 UK Equality Act.